mensreaMC/Deus-Ex-Machina/README.md

 Deus Ex Machina is firmly rooted in a realistic world of ores, plant life, electrical, mechanical and chemical principles and the systems that grew from an understanding of these things.

+Aside from it's technical aspects, DXM also emphasizes a strong social aspect where players are encouraged to interact with NPC's.
+Just as any given civilization was not the sole effort of one individual, players will need to harnass social and political forces to build their empires.
+From origins as humble as a camp in the wilderness, to villages, cities and nations, players will guide the development of their civilization from thatch huts to the stars.

 Hundreds of hours of research have gone into learning and reading about human history for this to have been made possible.